Josh Jung Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in the league with a collective 9.2 strikeouts per nine innings.
+- The Orioles pitching staff is ninth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Orioles have a 4.04 team ERA that ranks 13th across all MLB pitching staffs.
+- The Orioles' 4.15 team ERA ranks 12th among all MLB pitching staffs.

-- The Orioles rank 19th in baseball in home runs surrendered (61 total, 1.2 per game).
+- The Orioles rank 21st in baseball in home runs given up (64 total, 1.3 per game).

-- Rodriguez makes the start for the Orioles, his 10th of the season.
-He is 2-1 with a 6.21 ERA and 50 strikeouts through 42 2/3 innings pitched.
+- Kremer makes the start for the Orioles, his 11th of the season.
+He is 5-1 with a 4.61 ERA and 43 strikeouts through 52 2/3 innings pitched.

-- In his most recent appearance on Saturday against the Toronto Blue Jays, the right-hander tossed five innings, allowing two earned runs while surrendering four hits.
+- The right-hander's most recent appearance was on Sunday against the Toronto Blue Jays, when he threw 5 1/3 innings, surrendering one earned run while allowing nine hits.

-- The 23-year-old has an ERA of 6.21, with 10.7 strikeouts per nine innings, in nine games this season.
-Opponents are batting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.